-Some of the key elements illustrated in the Cross Street photomontage below at Figure 5 are:
+Some of the key elements illustrated in the Cross Street photomontage below at Figure 6 are:

-- Two-storey street wall height on the northern side of the street and four-storey street wall height on the southern side of the street to enhance the human-scaled character of the street - Recessed built form above the street wall heights to mitigate the perceived bulk and scale from the street and incorporate further landscaping to enhance the streetscape character - Built form articulation to achieve a fine-grain development especially on lower levels - Urban greening - Active retail frontages at the ground level, and non-residential uses on the first floor - Continuous awning for weather protection.
+- Four-storey street wall height on the southern side of the street to enhance the humanscaled character of the street - Recessed built form above the street wall heights to mitigate the perceived bulk and scale from the street and incorporate further landscaping to enhance the streetscape character - Built form articulation to achieve a fine-grain development especially on lower levels - Urban greening - Active retail frontages at the ground level, and non-residential uses on the first floor - Continuous awning for weather protection.

-Figure 5: View looking down Cross Street just before Transvaal Avenue.
+Figure 6: View looking down Cross Street just before Transvaal Avenue.